 Benefits of Telemedicine for Doctors

 Telemedicine also offers many benefits to the doctors who choose to offer this service.
-For one, telemedicine helps to limit their exposure to contagious disease, protecting their health and the health of other medical personnel who work in the office.
+For one, telemedicine helps to limit their exposure to contagious diseases, protecting their health and the health of other medical personnel who work in the office.

 In addition, telehealth offers a way for a doctor to help more individuals.
 One advantage of telehealth is that the appointments are much more focused, translating to shorter appointment times.
 This means that the doctor is able to see and help more patients throughout the day.